weixian-zhang/FoodTruckJunkie/README.md

 ### Azure Development Security Guidelines
 * Always use Azure Managed Identity (wherever supported) as the authentication mechaism when accessing Azure services
 * All Secrets, Asymmetric and Symmetric keys and x.509 Certifications should store in Azure Key Vault
+* Always use Private Endpoints whenever the service supports it
+* For Virtual Machines, always enable Azure Automanage
+* Always enable Micosoft Defender for Cloud service protection whenever the service is supported
 * Application Insights SDK should always be implemented for supported languages.
 Always enable Application Insights that has direct integration with the Azure web app   hosting services.
   Although Application Insights is a App Performance Monitoring (APM) tool
    * the App Map feature could show if web app is contacting any suspicious external endpoints, detecting malware doing Commmand and Control to form backdoors and          executing data exfiltration
-   *  App Insight logs could potential, further joined with other log types in Azure Sentinel if need be
+   *  App Insight logs could potentially further joined with other log types in Azure Sentinel if need be

 ### During Pre-Commit Stage (while you are coding)